Welcome back everyone for the start of the Autumn Term 2025

 To support their early reading development, we provide fully decodable books that align with the phonics they are learning.
 As their skills grow, children progress to chapter books through the Accelerated Reader programme.

-Click the link above to discover how you can support your child's reading at home.
+Click the link below to discover how you can support your child's reading at home.

 At St John the Baptist, we are passionate about fostering a love of reading among our children.